mikecharles/cpc.geofiles/docs/index.md

 3. `data_type` - data type (binary, grib1 or grib2)
 4. `geogrid` - [Geogrid](https://mikecharles.github.io/cpc.geogrids/) that the data should fit on

+Some optional parameters are:

+- `yrev` - whether fcst data is reversed in the y-direction, and should be flipped when loaded (default: False)
+- `grib_var` - grib variable name (for grib files only)
+- `grib_level` - grib level name (for grib files only)
+- `debug` - if True the file data is loaded from will be printed out (default: False)

+Note that observation binary files are assumed to have the format `record-num` x `grid-point` for multi-record files, or just a sequence of grid points for single-record files.

 Here's an example of how to load a few days of observation data:

 ```python